Master of Science in Marketing Analytics and Strategy

 Business Analytics Specialization

-Many marketing analyst positions “prefer or require” programming skills and knowledge of predictive and causal analytics such as Python, R or another languages and skills.
-The Business Analytics specialization would enhance the degree with three selected electives in DATA.
+Many marketing analyst positions “prefer or require” knowledge of predictive and causal analytics as well as programming languages, such as Python or R. The Business Analytics specialization would enhance the degree with three selected electives in DATA.

 Finance Specialization